Leading Change

 Introduction

 Leading and managing effective change has assumed pivotal importance for leaders in all health and social care organisations.
-As the pace of change in the external environment continues to increase and new technologies disrupt traditional ways of working; this module aims to assist you in exploring issues around change from varying perspectives, but focusing in particular on the role of leadership and organisation development (OD) in supporting sustainable change.
+As the pace of change in the external environment and global challenges continues to increase and new technologies disrupt traditional ways of working; this module aims to assist you in exploring issues around change from varying perspectives, but focusing in particular on the role of leadership in supporting sustainable change.

 Who the course is aimed at